gnosia93/tera-to-redshift/README.md

 # tera-to-redshift

-This document describe DW migration case from teradata to amazon redshift.
+This document describe DW migration from teradata to amazon redshift.
 POC scope is consist of folllowing two tasks.

-- Task 1 - __Develope Redshift Migration Strategy__
+- _Develope Redshift Migration Strategy_
-- Task 2 - __Modernize ETL with AWS Glue__
+- _Modernize ETL with AWS Glue_

 ### Customer Context ###